-Some shirts will have other materials in their fabrication, most often to add a bit of stretchiness to slimmer fitting models.
+Some shirts will have other materials in their fabrication, most often to add a bit of stretch to slimmer fitting models.
 If your shirt is, say, 97% cotton and 3% Lycra or Spandex, this is generally fine and won’t affect the long-term performance or wear of the shirt.

-Caring For Dress Shirts
+How To Properly Care For Your Dress Shirts

 As a functioning adult, it is incumbent upon you to take care of your clothes, and your shirts are no exception.
 Thankfully, it’s not that difficult, and caring for shirts can be broken down into four components: